trek-view/basecamp/_posts/2019-07-12-diy-google-street-view-part-3-preparing-to-shoot.md

 You can setup the GoPro Fusion to shoot time-lapses in 0.5sec, 1, 2, 5, 10, 30 and 60 seconds.

-Ideally, [as indicated by this post on the Google support forum](https://support.google.com/maps/forum/AAAAQuUrST8X8OxIdF011I/?hl=en&gpf=d/topic/maps/X8OxIdF011I), Google Street View paths (photos connected with a blue line) should not be greater than 5 metres apart.
+Ideally, [as indicated by this post on the Google support forum](https://support.google.com/maps/forum/AAAAQuUrST8X8OxIdF011I/?hl=en&gpf=d/topic/maps/X8OxIdF011I), Google Street View paths (photos connected with a blue line) should not be greater than 5 meters apart.

-I've found the following time-lapse settings work well for each method of transport to ensure the 5 metre requirement is met:
+I've found the following time-lapse settings work well for each method of transport to ensure the 5 meter requirement is met:

 1. Road Bike (flat) - 0.5 second
 2. Mountain Bike (flat) - 1 second